Rhubarb Tom Collins

 An all-American cocktail, the Tom Collins is said to have been created on the East Coast in the late nineteenth century.
 The original was an easygoing libation of simple syrup, carbonated water, lemon juice, and a douse of gin.
 Since then, all kinds of variations have popped up, substituting rum or whiskey for the gin, and limes for the lemons.
 Here’s an orchard-inspired version to add to the mix—rhubarb’s light herbaceous notes work beautifully with the gin.

-1 1/2 cups granulated sugar
+- 1 1/2 cups granulated sugar

-1 1/2 cups thinly sliced rhubarb
+- 1 1/2 cups rhubarb thinly sliced

-1 1/2 ounces gin (Finger Lakes Distilling offers two different and distinct gins)
+- 1 1/2 ounces gin Finger Lakes Distilling offers two different and distinct gins

-1 ounce lemon juice
+- 1 ounce lemon juice

-Seltzer, as needed
+- seltzer as needed

-Make the rhubarb syrup: In a small pot, bring 1 cup of water to a boil, add the sugar, and cook until the sugar is completely dissolved.
+In a small pot, bring 1 cup of water to a boil, add the sugar, and cook until the sugar is completely dissolved.
 Stir in the rhubarb.
 Remove the pot from the heat and set it aside to cool completely.
 Store the rhubarb in its syrup in an airtight container in the refrigerator.